SUPARCO: China

 In August 2006, People's Republic of China signed an agreement with Pakistan to conduct joint research in space technology and committed to work with Pakistan to launch three Earth-weather satellites over the next five years.
 In May 2007, China (as a strategic partner) publicly signed an agreement with Pakistan to enhance cooperation in the areas of space science and technology.
 The Pakistan-China bilateral cooperation in the space industry span a broad spectrum, including climate science, clean energy technologies, atmospheric and Earth sciences, and marine sciences.
 On the occasion of Chinese launch of PakSAT-1R, Pakistan's ambassador to China expressed the natural desire of Pakistan for China to send the first officially designated Pakistani astronaut to space aboard a Chinese spacecraft.
 In cooperation with CNSA, Pakistan sent its first lunar orbiter mission called ICUBE-Q along with Chang'e 6.
 SUPARCO will also launch a 35kg lunar rover with the Chang'e 8 mission.

+In April 2026, the China Manned Space Agency (CMSA) announced that Muhammad Zeeshan Ali and Khurram Daud has been selected as its first two international astronaut candidates.
+One of the two is expected to fly to the Chinese Tiangong space station for a one-week visit on the Shenzhou 24 mission in October 2026.